 You can comment our articles in our online offering.
 To do so, you have to give you name; you can also use an alias.
 In addition, you are required to let us know your e-mail address.
 We need your e-mail address to contact you in the event of any complaints about your posts and in order to ask you to comment on such complaints; in addition, we will store the IP address.
 You cannot post any comments unless you have provided those details.
 However, only the name or the alias selected by you will be shown together with the comment upon publication.
 In accordance with Article 6(1)(a) of the GDPR, your consent constitutes the legal basis for processing your data.

-Our online offering contains links or plugins to the social networks Facebook, LinkedIn, Soundcloud, Twitter, Xing, YouTube.
+Our online offering contains links or plugins to the social networks Facebook, LinkedIn, Soundcloud, Twitter, Xing, YouTube and google+.
 The links are identified by the logo of their relevant providers.

 Clicking on a link opens the relevant social media web pages; this Privacy Statement does not apply to such web pages.
 For further details on the provisions applicable on such web pages please refer to the relevant privacy statements of each of the providers; you can find them at: